 Politicians took on tough crime and drugs stances to answer the growing problem and criminalization of addiction.
 The cultural impact of the cocaine epidemic can still be felt today, but now that we have entered the opioid epidemic, coverage of crack and cocaine has decreased.

 Cocaine addiction is still prevalent in the United States, and despite the lack of attention it has been getting compared with other drugs, it is still dangerous.
 According to statistics from the 2014 National Survey on Drug Use and Health, 1.5 million people aged 12 years and older have used cocaine in the past month.
-Additionally, information provided by the United States Drug Enforcement Agency states that overdoses are a rising concern in the nation.
+Additionally, information provided by the United States Centers for Disease Prevention and Control states that overdoses associated with cocaine addiction increased between 2012 and 2017.

 If you or someone you know is dealing with an addiction to cocaine, it is vital that you find professional help from a cocaine addiction treatment facility immediately.
 For quality Florida cocaine drug treatment, call Ocean Breeze Recovery Center today at 1-855-960-5341.